Ammar-K/vetiverMLOps/README.md

 This repo is a toy experiment on setting up an MLOps solution using only the R ecosystem and the `vetiver` package.

-To know more about it, refer to the series of articles starting here LINK
+To know more about it, refer to the series of articles starting [here](https://medium.com/@adrian.joseph/build-an-end-to-end-mlops-solution-with-vetiver-for-r-and-python-part-1-46f1c56e684).

 # Usage